OpenDroneMap/docs/source/using.rst

     docker run -ti --rm -v /my/project:/datasets/code <my_odm_image> --project-path /datasets

 Where /my/project is the path to your project containing an ``images`` folder (/my/project/images). ``-v`` is used to connect folders in the docker container to local folders.
-See :doc:`dataset` for reference on the project layout.
+See :doc:`outputs` for reference on the project layout.

 To pass in custom parameters to the run.py script, simply pass it as arguments to the docker run command.
 For example::